 The final 16 episodes may contain some residual elements of danger or jeopardy stemming from his business with Gus, but the main story arc will be about the man Walt has become and how he reconciles that with what is left of his former life, if that is even possible.

+I can.
 The season finale has nicely put them all out of danger and out of prosecution; it looks like everyone who knew what they were doing or at least knew about the money they made (Gus and the cartel capos of course but also Ted, Jane, Gayle, and all of Gus’ henchmen) is dead- except for Mike.
 And I seriously doubt he would go after either of them as he has no reason.
+The only other two are Skinny Pete and Badger.
+Between the two of them they don’t have any solid evidence however, and didn’t know anything about… Read more »

+IDK, here’s my response to people’s horrified reactions to the finale.
 Michelle McClaren said it perfectly.
 I mean, yeah, Walt HAD to do it.
-The DEA was not going to guard them forever, and they probably would’ve just thought that that was a “giant jerk-off” as Hank put it.
+The DEA was not going to guard them forever, and they probably would’ve just thought that that was a “giant ********” as Hank put it.
 Then after everything was clear Gus would murder, MURDER, Hank, Marie, Skyler, Walter Jr., and HOLLY.
 Yeah, a baby.
 Walt played a gamble on the kids life, but he knows so much about chemistry, that he was fairly certain the kid would be ok.
-So, yeah a kid is sick for a little while, then hes fine, so he can save a baby’s life.
-So yeah, he did it without actually sacrificing the kid, or giving him any permanent injuries.
-Otherwise, a baby would have been murdered.
+So, yeah a kid is sick for… Read more »

-RIchard ยป Thanks!
+RIchard » Thanks!

 I can’t imagine how they will improve upon that finale, but I’m glad there’s 16 eps left.